 When humanity's ancestors left Africa, maybe 120,000 years ago, some turned left and ended up in Europe, while others turned right and ended up in Asia and some, eventually, in the Americas, crossing during the end of the Ice Age when the seas were lower and people could get across between what is now Siberia and Alaska.
 (In fact people left Africa in several waves, and many of course stayed, but let's keep it simple.)
 When the Vikings met the people they called Skraelings in the Canadian Maritimes around the year 1000, the circle was complete, and people whose ancestors hadn't seen each other for 120,000 years met again.

-I've discussed the Vikings before, but here I want to focus on their visits to the New World.
+I've discussed the Vikings before on this blog, but here I want to focus on their visits to the New World.
 You can't really say they discovered America, because the natives knew it was there the whole time, and Columbus, not Leif Eriksson, was responsible for permanent contact between Europe and the Americas.
 But they definitely got there in their long ships.

 The Vikings/Norsemen were a lively lot, with exploration, raids, trade, colonies, and permanent homes from Scandinavia to the British Isles to France (Normandy) to Sicily (where they established a kingdom) to Ukraine, Russia, and Byzantium.
 Everybody they met they called Skraelings, "the other," people who weren't them and therefore inferior.